Techartflowio/com.unity.render-pipelines.universal/Documentation~/post-processing-tonemapping.md

 # Tonemapping

 Tonemapping is the process of remapping the HDR values of an image to a new range of values.
 Its most common purpose is to make an image with a low dynamic range appear to have a higher range.
-See Wikipedia: Tone mapping.
+For more information, refer to the [Wikipedia article on Tone mapping](https://en.wikipedia.org/wiki/Tone_mapping).

 ## Using Tonemapping

-**Tonemapping**  uses the [Volume](Volumes.md) system, so to enable and modify **Tonemapping** properties, you must add a **Tonemapping** override to a [Volume](Volumes.md) in your Scene.
+**Tonemapping**  uses the [Volume](Volumes.md) system, so to enable and modify **Tonemapping** properties, you must add a **Tonemapping** override to a [Volume](Volumes.md) in your scene.

 To add **Tonemapping** to a Volume: